 General industry trainers must successfully complete the OSHA 511 course, followed by the OSHA 501 course.
 This qualifies the trainer to conduct OSHA 10-hour general industry training in Arkansas and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour general industry training in Arkansas and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for general industry, they must complete the OSHA 503 trainer update course every four years.

-There are also OSHA-authorized online 10 and 30-hour training courses available for construction and general industry.
-However, you must pay close attention, as only those course providers that are specifically authorized to provide these courses can issue trainees the official DOL / OSHA 10 or 30-hour wallet cards.
+We offer OSHA-authorized online 10 and 30-hour training courses available for construction and general industry.
+However, you must pay close attention when evaluating competitor courses, as only those course providers that are specifically authorized to provide these courses can issue trainees the official DOL / OSHA 10 or 30-hour wallet cards.
 There are plenty of imitators out there who use deceptive fine print and “too good to be true” pricing to sell you a course that is not OSHA authorized.
 You can rest assured that the 10 and 30-hour online OSHA training courses offered on our website are authorized by OSHA, and are accepted in Arkansas as well as all other states and US territories.

 OSHA Training Regulations and Standards